haroldcris/homesteadvm/README.md

 ```
+    File: .\server-vm\homestead.yaml

-    name: homestead-vm    <-- change this to the name that you want to avoild collision in case you are running multiple vm
+    name: homestead-vm    <-- change this to the name that you want
+                              to avoild collision in case you are running multiple vm
     hostname: homestead-vm

 ```